Mr-KulwinderSingh/IphoneLoversBlog/README.md

 ## About Page

-- The About Us Page gives, users information about why we exist and similar interest people can follow us / join us with a brief discription of smartphone/iphones.
+- The About Us Page gives, users information about why we exist, our motive, and similar interest of people can follow us / join us with a brief discription of smartphone/iphones.

 ![About Us](assets/features/aboutus.jpeg)